paulc4/mvc-exceptions/blog.md

 At start-up, Spring Boot tries to find a mapping for `/error`. (in the demo application this corresponds to the `error` view which maps in turn to the `error.html` Thymeleaf template).
-If no `error` view can be found Spring Boot defines a fall-back error page - the so-called "Whitelabel Error Page" (a minimal page with just the HTTP status information and any error details, such as the message from an uncaught exception).
+If no `/error` mapping can be found Spring Boot defines a fall-back error page - the so-called "Whitelabel Error Page" (a minimal page with just the HTTP status information and any error details, such as the message from an uncaught exception).
 If you rename the `error.html` template to, say, `error2.html` then restart, you will see it being used.